aBurmeseDev/Minimal-repro-for-RequestTimeTooSkewed-parallel-request/README.md

 ## Repro

 This is a pure Node.js repro — no Electron/Tauri needed.
-The bug is in the SDK's `errorHandler` logic in `AwsSdkSigV4Signer`, not runtime-specific.
+The bug might be in the `errorHandler` logic in `AwsSdkSigV4Signer`, not runtime-specific.

 Issue: https://github.com/aws/aws-sdk-js-v3/issues/8005

 ### Setup